 COURSE NUMBER COURSE NAME CREDIT HOURS PRE-REQUISITES CO-REQUISITES PRAC 07301 Sports and Exercise Science Practicum 3 ECAD 06301 Exercise/Cardioresp Physiology iratory N/A COURSE DESCRIPTION This course is a study of general topics in sports science including youth, adolescent, and adult participation assessments, assessment of upper and lower extremities in relationship to injury, return to play criteria, and common injuries involving non-musculoskeletal systems.
 Radiographic findings in common sports injuries are reviewed.
 Demonstration and a review of current literature are featured.
 PRAC 07302 Sports Emergency Care Practicum n 3 ECAD 06301 Exercise/Cardioresp Physiology iratory N/A COURSE DESCRIPTION This course is a detailed study of on-field assessment procedures for emergency care, including head and spinal injuries, obtaining vital signs, stabilizing the injured area, and mode of transportation from the field based on the severity of injury.
 Specific injuries associated with female, pediatric, and older athletes are discussed.
 Demonstrations and review of the current literature are featured.
-PRAC 0L302 Sports and Emergency Care Practicum Lab 1 PRAC 07302 Sports Emergency Care Students may not take the Lab prior to the course PRAC 07302 Sports Emergency Care Students may not take the Lab prior to the course COURSE DESCRIPTION This weekend class is a hands-on l an athletic environment, sideline recognition and testing are featur care, and tapin • • • • PRAC 07303 Exercise Testing and Prescription Practicum 3 N/A N/A COURSE DESCRIPTION This course is a detailed study of exercise testing and prescription for all age groups at every athletic level, including special needs and at-risk athletes.
-Exercise prescription, testing for optimal performance and wellness, demonstrations and review of the current literature are featured.
-PRAC 07304 Active and Passive Upper Extrem Rehabilitation Practicum ity 3 BMEC 05103 Biomechanics N/A COURSE DESCRIPTION This course is a detailed study of current active and passive rehabilitative and strengthening protocols used in the prevention and treatment of sport and musculoskeletal injuries.
+PRAC 0L302 Sports and Emergency Care Practicum Lab 1 PRAC 07302 Sports Emergency Care Students may not take the Lab prior to the course PRAC 07302 Sports Emergency Care Students may not take the Lab prior to the course COURSE DESCRIPTION This weekend class is a hands-on an athletic environment, sideline recognition and testing are feature. care, and tapin • PRAC 07303 Exercise Testing and Prescription Practicum 3 N/A N/A COURSE DESCRIPTION This course is a detailed study of including special needs and at-rist wellness, demonstrations and rev k athletes.
+Exer cise prescription, testing for = : PRAC 07304 Active and Passive Upper Extrem Rehabilitation Practicum ity 3 BMEC 05103 Biomechanics N/A COURSE DESCRIPTION This course is a detailed study of current active and passive rehabilitative and strengthening protocols used in the prevention and treatment of sport and musculoskeletal injuries.
 Students will learn bracing/taping techniques in the stabilization and treatment of upper extremities, cervical, and thoracic spinal joint injuries.
 Specific joint injuries associated with a specific activity of the upper extremities such as shoulder and elbow injuries in pitchers will be discussed.
 Demonstrations and review of the current literature are featured.
-PRAC 07305 Active and Passive Lower Extrem Rehabilitation Practicum ity 3 BMEC 05103 Biomechanics N/A COURSE DESCRIPTION This course is a detailed study of c in the prevention and treatment c techniques in the stabilization and joint injuries associated with a spe and review of the current literature of sport and mu I treatment of ecific activity of usculoskeletal injuries.
-Stude lower extremities, and lumb f the lower extremities will b nts will learn bracing/taping ar spinal joint injuries.
-Specific PSTH 05101 Principles of Physical Therapy 3 N/A N/A COURSE DESCRIPTION This course is a study of clinical re interpret and analyze normal and manage neuro-musculoskeletal co be reviewed. abnormal hum an anatomy and physiology to better understand and
+PRAC 07305 Active and Passive Lower Extrem Rehabilitation Practicum ity 3 BMEC 05103 Biomechanics N/A COURSE DESCRIPTION This course is a detailed study of in the prevention and treatment of techniques in the stabilization and joint injuries associated with a spand review of the current literature. of sport and mud treatment of ecific activity of usculoskeletal injuries.
+Stude lower extremities, and lumb f the lower extremities will b ents will learn bracing/taping ar spinal joint injuries.
+Specific PSTH 05101 Principles of Physical Therapy 3 N/A N/A COURSE DESCRIPTION This course is a study of clinical re interpret and analyze normal and manage neuro-musculoskeletal cobe reviewed. abnormal hum nan anatomy and physiology to better understand and